krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

     ```

-Each node has two references (pointers), pointing to the <u>left-child node</u> and <u>right-child node</u>, respectively.
+Each node has two references (pointers), pointing respectively to the <u>left-child node</u> and <u>right-child node</u>.
 This node is called the <u>parent node</u> of these two child nodes.
-When given a node of a binary tree, we call the tree formed by this node's left child and all nodes under it the <u>left subtree</u> of this node.
+When given a node of a binary tree, we call the tree formed by this node's left child and all nodes below it the <u>left subtree</u> of this node.
 Similarly, the <u>right subtree</u> can be defined.

-**In a binary tree, except for leaf nodes, all other nodes contain child nodes and non-empty subtrees.** As shown in Figure 7-1, if "Node 2" is considered as the parent node, then its left and right child nodes are "Node 4" and "Node 5," respectively.
-The left subtree is "the tree formed by Node 4 and all nodes under it," and the right subtree is "the tree formed by Node 5 and all nodes under it."
+**In a binary tree, except leaf nodes, all other nodes contain child nodes and non-empty subtrees.** As shown in Figure 7-1, if "Node 2" is regarded as a parent node, its left and right child nodes are "Node 4" and "Node 5" respectively.
+The left subtree is formed by "Node 4" and all nodes beneath it, while the right subtree is formed by "Node 5" and all nodes beneath it.

 ![Parent Node, child Node, subtree](binary_tree.assets/binary_tree_definition.png){ class="animation-figure" }